 "In Indian Society there are so many restrictions..."

 According to Dr. Kataria's website, extensive research from all over the world has proven that laughter has a positive impact on various systems of the body.
-Laughter helps to remove the negative effects of STRESS, which is the number one killer today.
-More than 70% of illnesses like high blood pressure, heart disease, anxiety, depression, frequent coughs and colds, peptic ulcers, insomnia, allergies, asthma, tension headaches, stomach upsets and even cancer are related in some way to stress.
+Laughter helps to remove the negative effects of chronic stress, which is linked to the six leading causes of death.
 Laughter helps to boost the immune system, which is the master key for maintaining good health.

-MY HERO recently caught up with Dr. Kataria and this is what he had to say…
+MY HERO caught up with Dr. Kataria and this is what he had to say:

 MY HERO: What is laughter yoga and how do you do it?